PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ## Looking ahead

-Once you have setup passwordless logins, you can run commands on a cluster without formally connecting.
+Once you have set up passwordless logins, you can run commands on a cluster without formally connecting.
 For example, the command below will create an empty file with the name `myfile` in your `/home` directory on Della:

 ```
 # on your laptop